Key Takeaways

 The Challenge of "Mild" TBI

-The term "mild" TBI is misleading.
-It refers to the initial severity of the injury—not the ultimate impact on the victim's life.
-Many people diagnosed with mild TBI or concussion experience symptoms that persist for months or years, significantly affecting their ability to work, maintain relationships, and enjoy life.
+The term "mild" TBI can be misleading.
+It refers to the initial severity of the injury, not necessarily the ultimate impact on the victim's life.
+Many people diagnosed with mild TBI or concussion recover within weeks, but some experience symptoms that persist for months or longer, affecting their ability to work, maintain relationships, and enjoy life.

 Post-concussion syndrome describes persistent symptoms following mild TBI.
-While most concussions resolve within weeks, a significant minority of patients experience prolonged symptoms that can become permanent.
-Factors that increase risk of persistent symptoms include prior head injuries, older age, pre-existing mental health conditions, and more severe initial symptoms.
+While most concussions improve over time, a subset of patients experience prolonged symptoms.
+Factors that can increase the risk of persistent symptoms include prior head injuries, older age, pre-existing mental health conditions, and more severe initial symptoms.

 Insurance companies aggressively dispute mild TBI claims.
 They argue that most concussions resolve quickly, that imaging is normal, and that persistent symptoms must be caused by something else—depression, malingering, pre-existing conditions.
 Fighting these arguments requires comprehensive documentation, expert testimony, and an attorney who understands brain injury litigation.